 It is extremely important to walk frequently and consistently after your surgery.
 You are at risk for blood clots and pneumonia in the period following your surgery and it is imperative to avoid these potentially life-threatening complications.
 The best way is to walk every two hours while breathing deeply.
 These are absolutely the best things you can do to avoid complications!
+Note that the instructions in this part of the manual are for the period right after surgery.
+Your exercise requirements will change at the end of the first month.
 Please refer to the Exercise portion of the manual for a full discussion.